 Is The Hospital Liable For An Injury Or Death?

 If you or your loved one suffered serious harm in a hospital because of administrative practices or the actions or negligence of staff, you may have grounds for a lawsuit.
-The law firm of Feldman Law Group PA has a demonstrated record of success in hospital negligence litigation.
+The law firm of Feldman Legal Group. has a demonstrated record of success in hospital negligence litigation.

 Just as doctors can be sued for malpractice, a hospital, clinic or HMO can be held liable for mistakes, substandard care or detrimental policies.
 Our experienced trial lawyers have brought numerous lawsuits for serious injury or wrongful death resulting from nursing errors and other hospital negligence.

-We have offices across Florida (Tampa, Naples, Jacksonville, West Palm Beach and in Atlanta, Georgia) and take cases statewide.
-Call us today for a free initial consultation if you believe that incompetence or indifference led to a preventable tragedy.
+We have offices across Florida (Tampa and Atlanta) and take cases statewide.
+Call us today for a free initial assessment if you believe that incompetence or indifference led to a preventable tragedy.

 Tampa Hospital Negligence Attorneys

-Founding attorney Mitchell L. Feldman and the trial lawyers of Feldman Law Group PA have substantial experience in lawsuits against hospitals.
+Founding attorney Feldman Legal Group. and the trial lawyers of Feldman Legal Group. have substantial experience in lawsuits against hospitals.
 In some cases both the physician and the facility may be liable.
 But even when doctors do everything right, their efforts can be undermined by a careless nurse or an administrator more concerned about the bottom line.

 We have sued hospitals in a range of scenarios: